 One of those secrets that was particularly effective and repeatable was in hiring and managing a team of off-shore workers.
 Leveraging the extreme cost differential of offshore workers to boost utility.
 This is because boosting productivity, whilst at the same time lowering costs, can become the cornerstone of any company’s likelihood of success.

-What is really happening is that the service is in the business of providing real, full-time, long term employees.
-These employees are every bit is good as local U.S. hires.
+What is really happening is that the service is in the business of providing real, full-time, long-term employees.
+These employees are every bit as good as local U.S. hires.
 Arguably, in a lot of circumstances, better.
 They just happen to be remote, in another country.

 Thanks to the internet and the computer revolution, working remotely is not only a viable but often a better solution.
-Removing things like wasted travel time, wasted time though office chatter and distractions, and of course, the dreaded office politics.
-Counter intuitively, Tim discovered that remote workers, staff working from home, will more often that not put in more time working, not less time.
+Removing things like wasted travel time, wasted time through office chatter and distractions, and of course, the dreaded office politics.
+Counter-intuitively, Tim discovered that remote workers, staff working from home, will more often than not put in more time working, not less time.
 Part of the reason for this is that they usually have the ability to work at times of the day that suit them.

 Tim found that the most value was provided when he leveraged his system for finding, screening, selecting, hiring, and paying offshore virtual workers.
 Most business owners, and indeed hiring managers, simply do not have the time or inclination to work through all those steps.
 Bolted on to the service of hiring virtual assistants, Tim found that his clients saw significant value in his tips and tools for managing the productivity of those staff.